 Sales of a substantial number of our common stock in the public market, or the perception that these sales might occur, could cause the market price of our common stock to decline and could impair our ability to raise capital through the sale of additional equity securities.
-As of December 31, 2015, there were 44,184,195 shares of our common stock outstanding, of which, approximately 6,800,000 shares were freely tradable.
+As of December 31, 2016, there were 44,487,678 shares of our common stock outstanding, of which approximately 7,300,000 shares were held by non-affiliates.
+All of our common stock is freely transferable, except shares held by our "affiliates," as defined in Rule 144 under the Securities Act.